Tomie56/Difficulty-Model/README.md

 # 📚 Difficulty-Model

-A machine learning model to estimate or rank task difficulty based on dialogue data.
+A machine learning framework for predicting prompt difficulty based on dialogue data.
+The system uses reward prediction models (MLP, Random Forest) trained on embeddings extracted from LMSYS-Chat conversations.
+It supports simulation of difficulty-aware resource allocation and human validation experiments.

 ---